des1-gner/ts-vpc-agentcore/README.md

-The issue is your package-lock.json is out of sync.
-Let me give you a clean, working setup:

 # Bedrock AgentCore with TypeScript - VPC Deployment

 Simple guide to deploy a TypeScript agent to Amazon Bedrock AgentCore Runtime with VPC connectivity and CloudWatch logging.